yash-raj-gupta/goalapp-frontend/README.md

 # Target Tracer (frontend code)

 This reposiory includes the code for the frontend part of the [Target Tracer website](https://goalapp-frontend.vercel.app/).
-It is present in 2 websites because it was required for the proper deployment of the website.
+It is present in 2 repositories because it was required for the proper deployment of the website.
 For refernce the whole working code is present in [one repository](https://github.com/yash-raj-gupta/TargetTracer)

 ## Website Screenshots